elemel/blog/2022/11/27/README.md

 Generating row-traversal code for arity 3
 ```

-Scoreline started as a clone of Pong, but I added 65,536 balls as a performance test of Tabula.
+Scoreline started as a clone of Pong,
+but I ended up adding 65,536 balls as a performance test of Tabula.

 ![Scoreline](scoreline.png)